 First they posit a particular type of organism as similar to the putative hybrid (in the present case, this organism is the chimpanzee).
 They then list traits distinguishing the hybrid from the hypothesized parent, and this list of distinguishing traits will describe the second parent.
 A detailed analysis of such a triad will often establish the parentage of the hybrid.
 The traits in question in such studies are generally anatomical, not genetic.
 DNA evidence is used in only a very small percentage of such identifications (and even then, rarely in efforts to identify backcross hybrids), and yet firm conclusions can generally be reached.

 So in the specific case of humans, if the two assumptions made thus far are correct (i.e., (1) that humans actually are hybrids, and (2) that the chimpanzee actually is one of our two parents), then a list of traits distinguishing human beings from chimpanzees should describe the other parent involved in the cross.
 And by applying this sort of methodology, I did in fact succeed in narrowing things down to a particular candidate.
 That is, I looked up every human distinction that I could find and, so long as it was cited by an expert (physical anthropologist, anatomist, etc), I put it on a list.
-And that list, which includes many traits (see the lengthy table on next page), consistently describes a particular animal.
+And that list (see next page), which includes many traits, consistently describes a particular animal.
 Keep reading and I’ll explain.

 Next page >>